mchmarny/s3cme/README.md

 ### Monitor the pipeline

 Navigate to `/actions` in your repo to see the status of that release pipeline.
-Wait until all steps (aka jobs) competed (green).
+Wait until all steps (aka jobs) have completed (green).

 > If any steps fail, click on them to see the cause.
 Fix it, commit/push changes to the repo, and tag a new release to re-trigger the pipeline again.